 If the detail table is range-list partitioned, a materialized view that depends on this detail table can support PCT at both the partitioning and subpartitioning levels.
 If both the partition and subpartition keys are present in the materialized view, PCT can be done at a finer granularity; materialized view refreshes can be done to smaller portions of the materialized view and more queries could be rewritten with a stale materialized view.
-PCT can be done with courser granularity.
+Alternatively, if only the partition key is present in the materialized view, PCT can be done with courser granularity.